-Norilsk Nickel is the world’s largest producer of nickel and palladium and one of the largest producers of cobalt, platinum, and copper.
+Norilsk Nickel in Russia is the world’s largest producer of nickel and palladium and one of the largest producers of cobalt, platinum, and copper.

 The company's main cobalt sources are the Kola Mining and Metallurgical Company, the Polar Division and Norilsk Nickel Harjavalta (Finland).

 Congo, Madagascar, China and Norway are among the top producers

 Cobalt refineries, however, are rarely located near the source mine sites.
 Instead, major refiners purchase cobalt concentrate from various mines and ship to their own locations.